JonPSmith/RunStartupMethodsSequentially/README.md

 ## 2. Creating your startup services

 To create a startup service that will be run while in a lock you need to create a class that inherits the [IStartupServiceToRunSequentially](https://github.com/JonPSmith/RunStartupMethodsSequentially/blob/main/RunMethodsSequentially/IStartupServiceToRunSequentially.cs) interface.
-This has a method defined as`ValueTask ApplyYourChangeAsync(IServiceProvider scopedServices)`.
-This is where you put your code to update a shared resource, such as a database.
+This has a method defined has a `ValueTask ApplyYourChangeAsync(IServiceProvider scopedServices)`.
+This method is where you put your code to update a shared resource, such as a database.

 Here is an example of a startup service, in this case its a EF Core Migrate of a database.